-Goal #4: To improve your Emotional Intelligence (EI)
+Goal #4: Improve your Emotional Intelligence (EI)

 Emotional Intelligence (EI) refers to your ability to understand both your emotions and those of others.
 Proper use of this ability will help you manage people in a way that improves your business.

 Improving your EI starts with self-awareness.
-Understanding your emotions and reasons why you react or respond to certain situations will help you better understand others too.
+Understanding your emotions and reasons why you react or respond to certain situations will help you better understand others, too.

-Goal #5: To enhance your listening skills
+Personal Development Goal #5: Enhance your listening skills

 Who doesn’t want to be heard and understood?
 You create a good impression when you give someone a listening ear.
 Good listeners are good speakers.
 Taking time to carefully listen to your coworkers or clients will expose you to information or details that will enable you to do your job well and serve your customer better.